blakemcbride/LISPF4/Documentation/README.txt

 	lispf4  BASIC.IMG

-This causes lispf4 to startup and load FILE.IMG.
+This causes lispf4 to startup and load BASIC.IMG.
 SYSATOMS is not used.

 	lispf4 -c200000  BASIC.IMG